nexr/hive-udf/README.md

-# nexr-hive-udf
+# NexR Hive UDFs

 ## About
-nexr-hive-udf is a collection of user defined functions for Hive.
+NexR Hive UDFs is a collection of user defined functions for Hive.

 ## License
 Apache licensed.